The choices we make each day impact the environment. Sometimes it’s a big decision… sometimes it’s as small as refusing a plastic straw.

 Over the next 12 months we will see the vast majority of EU countries put in place their own bans on plastic straws as in 2019 the European Union voted to ban a range of single use plastics.

-That right, to celebrate national drinking straw day we are offering all our customers a free pack of bamboo straws with every order over $30!
-This pack of 4 bamboo straws are usually $12, made from natural and sustainable bamboo, 100% biodegradable and reusable.
+Get a pack of 4 Reusable Bamboo Straws for just $12!
+This pack of 4 bamboo straws are made from natural and sustainable bamboo, 100% biodegradable and reusable.
 Each pack comes with a cleaning brush all packed into a cardboard box.